-Students who plan to graduate in June of their second year must consult with Faculty the Graduate Advisor and Graduate Student Affairs Advisor and submit an intent to graduate by the appropriate deadline (which falls early in Spring Quarter).
-The Graduate Student Affairs Advisor will assist the student in completing the M.A.
-"Advancement to Candidacy" Form available from the Graduate Division website.
-Students should not submit this paperwork unless they are reasonably certain of their graduation date.
-The Graduate Student Affairs Advisor will make certain that requisite coursework will have been completed by the end of the quarter, as well as language and other requirements.
+A student who plans to graduate in June of the second year must consult with Faculty the Graduate Advisor and Graduate Student Affairs Advisor and submit an "Advancement to Candidacy" application form by the first week of the spring quarter.
+The Graduate Student Affairs Officer will assist the student in completing the M.A.
+"Advancement to Candidacy" form available from the Graduate Division website (www.graduate.ucr.edu).
+This application should not be submitted unless the student is reasonably certain of the graduation date.
+The Graduate Student Affairs Officer will make certain that requisite coursework will have been completed by the end of the quarter, as well as language and other requirements.

-Students will be notified by Graduate Division if they are eligible to participate in commencement exercises (usually held the second or third week in June), and what requirements must be fulfilled by then.
-Diplomas are not distributed at this time; they are usually available twelve weeks after graduation date and the Registrar will send a notice by mail once diplomas are ready.
+The student will be notified by Graduate Division of eligibility to participate in commencement exercises (usually held the second or third week in June), and what requirements must be fulfilled.
+Diplomas are not distributed at this time; they are usually available twelve weeks after graduation date.
+The Registrar will send a notice by mail once diplomas are ready.
 Students must provide postage to have the diploma mailed to them.